 Then my solo presentation came along.
 As it got closer to 2:30pm I could feel my rationality deteriorate and I broke out into red patches all over.
 My internal self screamed while my outside smiled.
 When I finally stood at the podium, ready to present, I mentally blacked out.
 This is quite common, this out of body experience of mine.
 I’ll be a frantic mess and suddenly my body will swoop in and rescue my brain, autopiloting itself, doing all the talking as if functioning on working memory.
 Coursing on an adrenaline rush, I cannot say how I motivated myself to speak and the audience to listen.

 What I can tell you is that my presentation was based on a portion of my MPhil research.
-Current literature shows language and cultural adaptation impact responses on health measures.
-As the majority of effective measures were developed within European countries in English, standardised among Caucasian populations, ethnic minority groups are now at a disadvantage when assessed.
-Therefore, I proposed a procedure of developing guidelines for adapting any existing measure for a target population and then assessing its understanding and acceptability within the population.
-I illustrated this through the adaptation of a cognitive assessment scale used to diagnose dementia for a British Urdu speaking population.
+Current literature shows language and cultural adaptation impact responses on health measures and as the majority of effective measures were developed within European countries in English, standardised among Caucasian populations, ethnic minority groups disadvantaged when assessed.
+Therefore, I proposed developing guidelines for adapting any existing measure for a target population and then assessing its understanding and acceptability within the population.

 And then the true kicker.
 After a colleague of mine took the win for Manchester with ‘Best Poster’, out of the blue I was awarded ‘Best Presentation’ with an overwhelming consensus stating that, despite this being my first presentation at a conference I was a “born presenter”.
 I guess I did a good job at hiding my patchy red skin.